Lance Bass Recalls the Hilarious Food Prank Justin Timberlake Pulled on Joey Fatone - E! Online

 During the Sept.
 29 episode of Inside of You With Michael Rosenbaum, Lance Bass spilled the tea—or rather the "pop"—on the boy band's "biggest fight."

 The 41-year-old artist admitted "you couldn't even call it a real fight."
 He said he was in Miami along with Justin Timberlake, Joey Fatone, Chris Kirkpatrick and JC Chasez for the group's Challenge for the Children charity basketball game.
-He remembered the artists were tired after being out the night before and were getting ready to do press interviews.
+He remembered the singers were tired after being out the night before and were getting ready to do press interviews.
 The members had all agreed to meet in the hotel room before talking with the media.
 But according to Bass, Fatone was running about 15 minutes late.

 Room service had been sent up, and Fatone had ordered a burger.
 So, as a joke, Timberlake took a "huge" bite out of it and then put it back.